America’s super wealthy gave fewer big dollar donations in 2018

 In 2018, the top 10 largest charitable gifts from ultra-rich donors added up to $5.8 billion.
 That’s far less than what was given by the same set in 2017, when the top contributions totaled $10.2 billion, according to a new report from The Chronicle of Philanthropy.

-This year’s class even had a beneficial statistical asterisk: The Chronicle counted contributions from 12 people, not 10, because two amounts tied.
+This year’s class even had a beneficial statistical asterisk: The Chronicle counted 12 contributions, not 10, because two amounts tied.
 “One of the things that stood out was just the drop [in value] of single hit gifts from individuals,” says Chronicle staff writer Maria Di Mento, who researched the report.

 In 2018, Jeff Bezos spent $2 billion on his Day One Fund to fight family homelessness and build nonprofit preschools, and Michael Bloomberg gave $1.8 billion to support a financial aid program for low-income students at his alma mater, Johns Hopkins University.
 “Big wealthy donors just like everyone else are taking an approach these days that is much more cautious,” Di Mento adds, noting the shifting political climate.
 “I think there is uncertainty about what the next two years will hold.”

-Note: Correction: This post has been updated to reflect that there were 12 contributions on the list, but they were from 10 individuals, some of whom gave more than one gift that made the list.